The Concept of Housing in the Czech Republic 2021+, by Marie Mohylová, Sabina Součková

-A Methodology for Application of Principles of Universal Design and Lifelong Housing in Housing Construction, by Jan Tomandl, Irena Šestáková, Michal Kohout & David Tichý
+A Methodology for Application of Principles of Universal Design and Lifelong Housing in Housing Construction, by Jan Tomandl, Irena Šestáková, Michal Kohout, David Tichý

 This article presents a methodology that originated within an applied research project named Quest for Supportive Methods of Implementation of the Principle of Universal Design in Housing Investments.
 This project was assigned to a research team at the Faculty of Architecture of the Czech Technical University by the Technological Agency of the Czech Republic on behalf of the Ministry for Regional Development.